dotnet/csharpstandard/standard/basic-concepts.md

 > A.F
 > RefA is not null
 > ```
-> Note that although the instance of `A` was not in use and `A`'s finalizer was run, it is still possible for methods of `A` (in this case, `F`) to be called from another finalizer.
+> Note that although the instance of `A` was not in use and `A`’s finalizer was run, it is still possible for methods of `A` (in this case, `F`) to be called from another finalizer.
 Also, note that running of a finalizer might cause an object to become usable from the mainline program again.
-In this case, the running of `B`'s finalizer caused an instance of `A` that was previously not in use, to become accessible from the live reference `Test.RefA`.
+In this case, the running of `B`’s finalizer caused an instance of `A` that was previously not in use, to become accessible from the live reference `Test.RefA`.
 After the call to `WaitForPendingFinalizers`, the instance of `B` is eligible for collection, but the instance of `A` is not, because of the reference `Test.RefA`. *end example*

 ## 7.10 Execution order